 It’s unusual for a company to have an individual role dedicated to product differentiation, which means it can be hard to know who takes responsibility.

 As Marketing takes ownership of how a product or brand is communicated through its marketing mix, it is often left to them to identify exactly what USPs they promote.

-But it’s not quite as clean cut as that.
+But it’s not quite as clear-cut as that.

 In fact, product differentiation can, and should, come from anywhere in your business.
 Any aspect of a product can differentiate it from another, which is why product differentiation much a multi-stakeholder consideration.

 As ‘owners’ of the product, a product team will be working toward a clear product vision (as outlined in the product roadmap).

-Typically this product vision will have been formulated through customer insights and user research, so the product team are likely to have a clear view of the differentiating factors that actually resonate with end users.
+Typically this product vision will have been formulated through customer insights and user research, so the product team is likely to have a clear view of the differentiating factors that actually resonate with end users.